 “One must live with the times…” – Chasidic leader R. Schneur Zalman of Liadi (1745-1812)

-This suggests that we set our internal clocks by the structure (would rhythm be a better word? the structure is lunar/solar syncopated.) of the Jewish calendar.
+This suggests that we set our internal clocks by the rhythm of the Jewish calendar.
 Do you begin your spiritual year with Pesach and the arrival of spring, with Rosh HaShana and the official new year or even with Tisha B’Av, the emotional low-point of the year which already invites us to return and renew?
 Wherever your starting point, the Jewish calendar is an essential structure for understanding our individual lives within the larger story of the Jewish people insert comma here and for continuing the spiritual seeking and understanding that has been at the center of Jewish life from the beginning.

 Our Reconstructionist Jewish approach embraces the most beloved holiday traditions, while also encouraging new ways of seeing and practicing these ancient customs.
 As affiliates of Reconstructing Judaism, we follow the Israeli holiday calendar, connecting our diaspora community with both the Israeli and biblical sense of time.
 (This means you should check the calendar to make sure we’re celebrating on the same days as other diaspora communities.)